Troides minos

-Troides minos, the southern birdwing, also called Sahyadri birdwing, is a large and striking swallowtail butterfly endemic to south India.
+Troides minos, the southern birdwing, also called Sahyadri birdwing, is a large and striking species of swallowtail butterfly.
+It is endemic to southern India.
 With a wingspan of 140–190 mm, it is the second largest butterfly of India.
 It is listed as Least Concern in the IUCN Red List.

 It was earlier considered a subspecies of the common birdwing (Troides helena) but is now recognised as a valid species.

-The species is more common in the Western Ghats of South India, which is a biodiversity hotspot with a high degree of endemism in many taxa.
+The species is more common in the Western Ghats of southern India, which is a biodiversity hotspot with a high degree of endemism in many taxa.
 It is much sought after by collectors and is a highlight of many butterfly tours in the Western Ghats.
 It is the state butterfly of Karnataka, India.

 Description

 Description from Charles Thomas Bingham (1907) The Fauna of British India, Including Ceylon and Burma, Butterflies.
 Volume II.

 Male and female.
 Differs from Troides helena cerberus as follows.